Skip to content

 • elevation_cache: Directory, where openrouteservice stores downloaded elevation data to avoid repeated downloads.

-• example-heidelberg.osm.gz: The initial sample OSM data used to run the container in its initial setup.
+• example-heidelberg.test.pbf: The initial sample OSM data used to run the container in its initial setup.
 Normally, you will remove this file or add another OSM file to the same directory and adapt your config to use your file.

 • logs: Here, the openrouteservice logs are stored. ⚠️ Logs of several runs will be accumulated here.
 In contrast, the logs you get with docker compose logs are only logs of the current run, but on the other hand they contain very helpful logging from docker or the entrypoint script, which is not visible in the files in logs.